jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 # Trucks Bend Time And Space!
 *Or, why time is hard in computer science.*

 It is surprisingly easy for computer programmers to make mistakes with time calculations and time storage in computer programming.
-Time math requires complicated
+Time math requires transformations that people can do in their head without realizing.
+I will show some of the pitfalls that developers can make and hopefully help some avoid them.

 These examples will show formatted time in "YYYY-MM-DD HH:SS" and use 24-hour time.